oroinc/documentation/user/storefront/account/shopping-lists/registered.rst

 **Flow 5**

 Configurable products (products that have many variations) can be purchased either via an :ref:`inline or pop-up matrix form <config-guide--landing-commerce--products--configurable-products>`.
-You can create a new shopping list next to **Add to Shopping Lst** by clicking on the drop-down icon |IcChevronDown| and then **Create Shopping List**.
+You can create a new shopping list next to **Add to Shopping Lst** by clicking on the drop-down icon |ChevronDown-SVG| and then **Create Shopping List**.

 Pop-up Matrix Form: